bio-tools/biotoolsDocs/api_usage_guide.rst

 ELIXIR node
 -----------
-*ELIXIR Node associated with the software.*
+*ELIXIR node credited for developing or providing the software - the software is in Node Service Delivery Plan.*

 Attribute name
   elixirNode